dxw/playbook/README.md

 ## Development

-To make changes to the playbook theme, you will need to install the
+To make changes to the Playbook theme, you will need to install the
 dependencies:

 ```